Spocdoc/ace_mvc/bugs.md

     this is very bad for serving static files. since the controller's view is immutable, if the template of the view is also immutable it means creating a new view and controller for every static file...

+# Ace

+  - the layout can't have a doctype or the template renderer puts it in a div container